JamesBedson/USAT-Designer/README.md

-**USAT Designer** is a JUCE-based spatial audio plugin based on the Universal Spatial Audio Transcoder.
+**USAT Designer** is a spatial audio plugin based on the Universal Spatial Audio Transcoder.
 It is designed to transcode between Ambisonics (up to 5th order) and arbitrary user-defined loudspeaker layouts.

 ---